TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-xilinx-ac701/README.txt

 controller from Xilinx use the make targets:

   make vivado-launch

+NOTE: SIMULATION PER THE INSTRUCTIONS BELOW IS CURRENTLY UNSUPPORTED DUE TO INCOMPATIBILITES BETWEEN THE MIG AND GENERATED LIBRARIES.

 To simulate using Modelsim and run systest.c on the Leon design using the memory controller from Xilinx use the make targets: